beshu-tech/readonlyrest-docs/multifactor_authentication_with_duo_via_SAML.md

 - entryPoint: LoginUrl for the SAML Generic Application
 - usernameParameter: Default SAML Generic Application value is `nameID`
-- logoutUrl: a URL that points to the value found in Metadata > Logout URL
+- logoutUrl: a URL that points to the value found in the screen `Metadata > Logout URL`
-- decryptionCert: The downloadable certificate in Metadata
+- decryptionCert: The downloadable certificate in Metadata (absolute path)
-- cert: The downloadable certificate in Metadata
+- cert: The downloadable certificate in Metadata (absolute path)
 - signature_key: Signing key string for JWT, must match the same key value in elasticsearch ROR config
 - kibanaExternalHost: The Kibana (with ReadonlyREST Enterprise) instance public hostname
+- protocol: protocol schema (http or https) of the external Kibana host
+- issuer: distinctive name of the identity provider (optional)
+- decryptionPvk: service provider private key (string value) (optional)

+For more advanced configurations and information, please refer to [passport-saml documentation](https://github.com/bergie/passport-saml)

 #### Elasticsearch index in Kibana ROR Dashboard
 Make sure to update signature_key in ROR Dashboard with the value.
 Otherwise you will get JWT errors while login with SAML.